 A small fleet of bicycles is available free to staff and students on the Macdonald campus, upon presentation of a valid McGill ID card.
 Bikes are available from 6am to 11pm, from April to October, and can be borrowed for up to three hours at a time.
-They are available at the Security Office in Laird Hall, Room 101.
-For more information about the program, please click on the following link: Self-Serve Bikes Service for Macdonald Campus.
+They are available at the Security Office in Laird Hall, room 101.
+For more information about the program, please click on the following link: Self-serve bikes for Macdonald Campus.

 Through its BIXI program, the City of Montreal offers public-use bicycles available at a variety of 24-hour self-serve locations across town.
 Bike rentals are available from April through November, and can be returned to any BIXI station.
 Rates start at $5 a day, and monthly and annual plans are available.